tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 be sharded for a while.
 A bucket pin is used for similar cases but in a smaller scope.

-Introducing both locking a replica set and pinning all buckets is done for the ability to isolate an entire replica set.
+By both locking a replica set and pinning all buckets, one can isolate an entire replica set.

 Locked replica sets and pinned buckets affect the rebalancing algorithm as the ``rebalancer`` must ignore locked replica sets and consider pinned buckets when attempting to reach the best possible balance.

 The issue is not trivial as a user can pin too many buckets to a replica set, so a perfect balance becomes unreachable.
-For example, look at the following cluster (assume all replica set weights are equal to 1).
+For example, consider the following cluster (assume all replica set weights are equal to 1).

 The initial configuration: